Understanding Weak Wi-Fi in Industrial Settings

 4. Bad Cabling or Power

-Weak Wi-Fi can actually be:
+Weak Wi-Fi can actually be caused by:

 unstable PoE